-For obtaining a NordVal Certificate; an approval for that the method performs equivalent (or better) to a reference method, the following steps are necessary:
+For obtaining a NordVal International certificate; an approval for the fact that the method performs equivalent (or better) to a reference method requires the following steps:

-- Fill out an application form to NordVal .
-This gives the steering group of NordVal International information about the applicant and the method
+- Fill in an application form to NordVal International.
+This gives the steering group of NordVal International information about the applicant and the method.

 - Appoint a laboratory (experts, accredited and independent).
-The laboratory has to be approved by NordVal.
+The laboratory has to be approved by NordVal International.
 The applicant is making the agreement directly with the laboratory.

-- The laboratory forwards NordVal a study plan for approval.
-The study plan and the validations should be performed according to NordVal Protocol (or ISO 16140/ISO 16140-2, 2016)
+- The laboratory forwards a study plan for approval to NordVal International.
+The study plan and the validations should be performed according to NordVal Protocol (or ISO 16140-2).

-- The laboratory carry out the comparison test – an extensive study; testing the selectivity and the reliability of the method.
+- The laboratory carries out the comparison test – an extensive study; testing the selectivity and the reliability of the method.

-- The results of the comparison study are reviewed by an NordVal appointed Technical Committee (TC) (4 persons) and approved by the steering group of NordVal International.
-The people involved in NordVal are independent, i.e. they cannot have any economical gain in any alternative method development or sale.
+- The results of the comparison study are reviewed by a Technical Committee (TC) (4 persons) approved by NordVal International and approved by the steering group of NordVal International.
+The people involved in NordVal International are independent, i.e. they may not have any economical gain in any alternative method development or sale.

 - When/If the comparison study is approved, the interlaboratory validation can be carried out.
 This is organized by the expert laboratory.
 Only one matrix is required in the interlaboratory study.